zype/zype.github.io/api_docs/oauth.md

 #### Via password grant flow

-The password grant flow allows you to pass in a user's email address and password to get an access token in return.
+The password grant flow allows you to pass in a user's username (email address) and password to get an access token in return.

 <hr />